Print

 Scale

-• 1 block of tofu, squeeze the water out, and crumbled
+• 1 block tofu, water squeezed out and crumbled

-• 100g Korean glass noodles, cooked and cut into very small pieces
+• 100g Korean glass noodles (dangmyeon), cooked and cut into very small pieces

 • 2 cloves garlic, minced